darkswapfoundation/darkswap/memory-bank/progress.md

 ## Conclusion

-The DarkSwap project is undergoing a significant architecture redesign to create a more modular and cross-platform P2P trading system.
-We've completed the analysis of the subfrost-relay and subfrost-node crates and have developed a comprehensive implementation plan for porting these components to create a WebRTC-based P2P architecture.
+The DarkSwap project is making steady progress towards creating a modular and cross-platform P2P trading system.
+Recent fixes to the WebSocket event handling in the daemon and verification of the OrderId import have improved the stability of the system.
+The next steps are to complete the runes and alkanes support, port the Subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.

-The new architecture will be more modular, with clear separation between shared code (darkswap-support), P2P networking (darkswap-p2p), core functionality (darkswap-sdk), WebAssembly bindings (darkswap-web-sys), and TypeScript implementation (darkswap-lib).
-This will enable a consistent experience across all platforms while maximizing code reuse.

-The next steps are to port the subfrost P2P stack, create the modular architecture, implement WebAssembly bindings, and develop the TypeScript library.
-With this redesigned architecture, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.
+With the redesigned architecture, DarkSwap will be well-positioned to become a powerful decentralized peer-to-peer trading platform for Bitcoin, runes, and alkanes, accessible from both web browsers and native applications.